lambdapioneer/sloth/artifact_evaluation.md

 MacOS is might also work, but is not tested.
 A physical Android device with a SE can be helpful--Table 4 in the Appendix lists common devices and their compatibility.
 For the evaluation, we recommend to use AWS Device Farm instead which provides remote access to physical devices managed by AWS.
-In particular, you will have access to the same models we used for our evaluation.
+In particular, you will have access to the same exact models we used for our evaluation.

 For iOS a Mac machine that can run a recent XCode version is required.
 The artifacts can then tested using a physical iPhone device or AWS Device Farm.
-Note that for the later the app needs to be signed with requires an Apple Developer account subscription.
+Note that for the latter the app needs to be signed with requires an Apple Developer account subscription.

 As the iOS benchmarks requires uploading the evaluation results to a simple Linux web service, you will need access to a simple publicly-reachable server.
 A simple DigitalOcean droplet or similar is sufficient.